c-smile/spapp/README.md

  Check this [SPApp in action demo](http://terrainformatica.com/widgets.js/spapp/index.htm).
 I've created it in explicitly simple and minimalistic fashion in order to highlight just SPAapp.
 I have projects where it works in Twitter Bootstrap environment for example.

+And check [Team ToolBox](https://lduboeuf.github.io/team-tool-box) application where SpApp is used.